rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ### Part 3 - GitLab

 <!-- #### 3a - GitLab install -->

 <p class="tip">
-NOTE - A Gitlab instance in the cloud has already been set up for you, please check with your instructor for the Gitlab instance URL.
+<b>NOTE</b> - A Gitlab instance in the cloud has already been set up for you, please check with your instructor for the Gitlab instance URL.
 </p>

 <!-- 4.
 Now let's do the same thing for GitLab to get it up and running.
 Checkout the template and params provided by running